Pikachuxxxx/Razix/README.md

 - Future support for Falcor and Render Graph Editor
 - Data drive pipeline architecture

+# Tools
+Razix also provides a rich set of GUI and Commmand Line [**Tools**](https://github.com/Pikachuxxxx/Razix/tree/master/Tools) along with the Editor for various purposes such as
+- [**Razix Code Editor**](https://github.com/Pikachuxxxx/RazixCodeEditor) - Shaders and Scripts code editor for Razix Engine
+### TODO
+    - Blender exporter and Importer for model and navmesh formats
+    - Razix Asset packer
+    - Blender Integration
+    - Script debugger

 # RoadMap

 ## V 1.0.0 - RC